-Non-exempt public safety employees are scheduled to work 144 hours in six 24-hour shifts during an 18-day tour of duty and will be paid an additional 0.5 times their regular pay rate for any scheduled hours worked in excess of 136 hours.
+- Non-exempt public safety employees are scheduled to work 144 hours (six 24-hour shifts) during each 18-day tour of duty. - During the 18-day tour of duty, any scheduled hours worked in excess of 136 hours will be paid at 0.5 times the regular pay rate.